Frequently Asked Questions

 How long has CCI been in business?

-CCI has been serving Hawaii’s window, door and lanai enclosure needs since 1987 (OVER 28 YEARS!).
+CCI has been serving Hawaii’s window, door and lanai enclosure needs since 1987.
 During that time we’ve installed literally thousands upon thousands of windows and doors.

 Does CCI have its own crew or do you use subcontractors?